nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 * Access rights: Any

-All tokens known to security server can be listed with:
+All tokens known to Security Server can be listed with:
 ```
 xrdsst token list
 ```